ordinov/laravel-oauth-sso/README.md

 This package register some routes to redirect all the authentication capabilities to an external SSO provider implementing OAuth2.0 authentication.

-You will need just for the basic user informations in the `users` table in your application db, such as:
+You will just need for some basic user informations in the `users` table in your application db, such as:
 - id
 - email
 - laravel timestamps

+All the other informations will be stored in the authentication provider application.

+This will be pretty useful if you have more then one service and don't want to write all the authentication process every time.
+This will also avoid storing the same user multiple times so that the user will be able to log-in all your applications just being logged in the main sso provider.
+This is how SSO works, precisely.

+If you want to add some more informations into your local `users` table, just add the column names into the `$fillable` property, accordingly to Laravel best practices.
 ## Configuration:
 Create the following lines into your .env file: